 About your project

-To estimate accurately and edit appropriately for your readers, I will need at least some these details.
+To quote accurately, edit appropriately, and beat your deadline, I will need these details.

 The intended audience(s), and publication / distribution methods.

-The number of revisions you have made, and whether you are still making changes or doing research.
+The number of revisions and whether you are still making changes.

-Canadian, American, or British: the correct spellings of places, people, and product names as used in your document.
+Canadian, American, or British?
+The correct spellings of places, people, and product names used in your document.

 Date and time